PNC Park: Design and construction

 Kansas City-based Populous (then HOK Sport), which designed many other major league ballparks of the late 20th and early 21st century, designed the ballpark.
 The design and construction management team consisted of the Dick Corporation and Barton Malow.
 An effort was made in the design of PNC Park to salute other "classic style" ballparks, such as Fenway Park, Wrigley Field, and Pittsburgh's Forbes Field; the design of the ballpark's archways, steel truss work, and light standards are results of this goal.
 PNC Park was the first two-deck ballpark to be built in the United States since Milwaukee County Stadium opened in 1953.
 The park features a 24 by 42 foot (7.3 by 12.8 m) Sony JumboTron, which is accompanied by the first-ever LED video boards in an outdoor MLB stadium.
 PNC Park is the first stadium to feature an out-of-town scoreboard with the score, inning, number of outs, and base runners for every other game being played around the league.
 The out-of-town scoreboard was disabled for the 2022 season and replaced with advertising.
+After significant fan outcry, the decision was reversed, and the out-of-town scoreboard was returned in 2023.

 Ground was broken for PNC Park on April 7, 1999, after a ceremony to christen the newly renamed Roberto Clemente Bridge.
 As part of original plans to create an enjoyable experience for fans, the bridge is closed to vehicular traffic on game days to allow spectators to park in Pittsburgh's Golden Triangle and walk across the bridge to the stadium.
 PNC Park was built with Kasota limestone shipped from a Minnesota river valley, to contrast the brick bases of other modern stadiums.
-The American-made raw steel for the ballpark was fabricated in Brownsville, Pennsylvania by Wilhelm and Krus.
+The American-made raw steel for the ballpark was fabricated in Brownsville, Pennsylvania, by Wilhelm and Krus.
 The stadium was constructed over a 24-month span—at the time of construction, three months faster than any other modern major league ballpark—and the Pirates played their first game less than two years after groundbreaking.
 The quick construction was accomplished with the use of special computers, which relayed building plans to builders 24 hours per day.
 In addition, all 23 labor unions involved in the construction signed a pact that they would not strike during the building process.
 As a result of union involvement and attention to safety regulations, the construction manager, the Dick Corporation, received a merit award for its safety practices from the Occupational Safety and Health Administration.